 The Tapir feeds mornings and evenings at water holes.
 It is herbivorous, using its flexible nose to feed on leaves, branches, fruit, grass, and water plants.

-They are native to the Amazon rainforest in South America, from Venezuela in the north to Brazil, Argentina, and Paraguay in the south.
+It is native to the Amazon rainforest in South America, from Venezuela in the north to Brazil, Argentina, and Paraguay in the south.

 Their predators include crocodiles, jaguars and cougars, and sometimes anacondas.
 They have a life span of approximately 25-30 years.